-Risteard Ó Broin was, until recently, a member of the Inspectorate of the Department of Education and Skills.
+Risteard Ó Broin is a former member of the Inspectorate of the Department of Education and Skills.
 Initially he worked as a District Inspector and later at Divisional level.
 In addition to conducting whole-school evaluations, he contributed to policy formulation and implementation in a variety of settings throughout the education system including the area of initial teacher education.
 Prior to being appointed an inspector, he taught at primary level in a number of schools and also served as a principal teacher of a large school for a period of seven years.

-Appendix 2 - Visit Schedule
+Appendix 2 Visit Schedule

-Review of ITE Programmes at the University Of Limerick
+Review of ITE programmes at the University of Limerick